JPalmerK/YAWN_functions/README.md

 ```

 ## Create Figures from the HDF5 Database

-*warning*- The author has approximately 8 days experience with HDF5 files at the time of writing.
-There are undoubtedly cleaner ways to do this so if you have suggestions please reach out.

 Now that we have a database with our instrument, how do we get the data out?
 The following section of code shows one way to do that and create a PSD plot.